Doctor Fischer of Geneva: Plot summary

-One of the Toads, a stooped man named Kips, says that gambling is immoral and refuses to take part, leaving the party instead, and leaving Jones to consider that it is only Kips and himself who take the Doctor's threat of a bomb in the last cracker seriously; the other Toads seem to be disbelieving, especially Mrs Montgomery, who passes off Fischer's bomb threat as playful, untrue banter.
-The other Toads begin to take the crackers; a hack actor named Deane, immediately goes into a role from one of his movies as a soldier volunteering for a dangerous mission, rambling dialogue to himself while he stands near the bucket.
+Kips says that gambling is immoral and refuses to take part, leaving the party instead, and leaving Jones to consider that it is only Kips and himself who take the Doctor's threat of a bomb in the last cracker seriously; the other Toads seem to be disbelieving, especially Mrs Montgomery, who passes off Fischer's bomb threat as playful, untrue banter.
+The other Toads begin to take the crackers; a hack actor named Deane immediately goes into a role from one of his movies as a soldier volunteering for a dangerous mission, rambling dialogue to himself while he stands near the bucket.
 Two other Toads, the widow Montgomery and the accountant Belmont, rush up and draw their crackers, realising that the odds favour the earlier selectors.
 Both draw crackers with cheques inside.
 Deane finally snaps out of his delusion long enough to draw a cracker, and when he finds a cheque inside, he passes out from either shock or inebriation.

 This leaves just Jones and the retired military officer, the Divisionnaire.
 The Divisionnaire takes a cracker but won’t open it.
 Jones, still considering suicide as a way to avoid his lonely future, takes a cracker, opens it, and finds a cheque.
 The Divisionnaire remains paralysed by fear, so Jones roots around for the last cracker (which would have gone to Kips) and opens it as well, finding the last cheque, meaning that the Divisionnaire must hold the bomb.
 While Fischer torments the Divisionnaire for his cowardice, Jones offers to buy the Divisionnaire's cracker for two million francs.
 Over Fischer's objections, Jones takes the fatal cracker and runs off into the snow, where he opens the cracker to find nothing.
 Steiner suddenly wanders up to Jones, saying he came to confront Fischer and to spit in his face.
 Fischer arrives and after a brief conversation about whether he has achieved his goals with his experiment, says that it is "time to sleep" but heads away from the house.
 A few moments later, Jones and Steiner hear a crack, and rush off to find Fischer, who has shot himself with a revolver.